Elbullazul/LinkGuardian/README.md

 - Kotlinx.serialization.json to parse Json sent by the server

 ### Architecture
-The app will be developped in as simple a way as possible.
+The app will be developed in as simple a way as possible.
 I'm relatively new to Kotlin, so not all code will follow best practices initially.
 If you have suggestions, feel free to open a pull request!